 In line with the ordinary legislative procedure, the European Parliament (EP) adopted a report in October 2017; under the leadership of the LIBE committee and its shadow rapporteur, MEP Birgit Sippel.

 On 10 February 2021, the Council of the EU signed off on its version of the ePrivacy Regulation, marking the beginning of negotiations with the European Parliament on the final text of the Regulation.
 The agreement constitutes a significant milestone toward getting an updated regulation in place.

 For more information, please check out our dedicated page on the ePrivacy Regulation.

 More information on the political and legal aspects of the proposal can be found on IAB Europe’s ‘Cookie Regulation FAQ’, along with IAB Europe’s (updated: 12 April 2021) position paper on the proposed ePrivacy Regulation.

-The Commission has publicly committed to adopting a “follow the money” approach aiming to cut the revenue flows that drive commercial-scale IPR infringers into their activities.
-Under this approach, the Commission facilitated the creation of a Memorandum of Understanding among industry participants, whose signatories put in place mechanisms to minimise online advertising placement on websites that infringe IPR.
+The Commission publicly committed to adopting a “follow the money” approach to cut the revenue flows that drive commercial-scale IPR infringements.
+Under this approach, the Commission facilitated a Memorandum of Understanding, a first version of which was signed by industry participants in June 2018.
+Its signatories commit to setting up mechanisms to minimise online advertising placement on websites that infringe IPR.

-IAB Europe became a signatory to the European Commission’s Memorandum of Understanding on online advertising and IPR (MoU) on 25 June 2018, together with four national IABs and nine IAB Europe corporate members.
-IAB Europe’s role is to continue promotion of the MoU to member companies, which will mostly consist of informing members about its existence and reporting on meetings.
-New signatories may only join the MoU after the end of the assessment period (June 2019, 1 year after signature).
+IAB Europe became a signatory to the European Commission’s Memorandum of Understanding on online advertising and IPR (MoU) on 25 June 2018, with four national IABs and nine IAB Europe corporate members.
+IAB Europe remains committed to making its members fully aware of the MoU instrument whilst encouraging them to join it or respect its principles, as appropriate.

 For a list of recently published IAB Europe position papers and guidance documents, please visit this page.